Learning Focus

 Built on a framework of principles and strands, incorporating aspirational statements for children, that weave together to create goals and indicative outcomes for children and families.

-Holistic Development
+Development

-The approach reflects the holistic learning and development of children
+The approach reflects the holistic learning and development of children.

-Motivation & Empowerment
+Motivation

-Motivation and support builds on a children's positive identity
+Motivation and support builds on a children’s positive identity.

-responsive Relationships
+Relationships

-Children learn through having responsive and reciprocal relationships
+Children learn through having responsive and reciprocal relationships.

-Family & Community
+Community

-The wider worlds of family and community are an integral part of the Te Whāriki approach
+The wider worlds of family and community are an integral part of the Te Whāriki approach.

 The 5 strands that weave through these principles: